-We are pleased to invite you to join us this fall for the 13th Annual Diabetes Technology Meeting, from October 31 to November 2, 2013, at the Hyatt Regency San Francisco Airport in Burlingame, California.
+We are pleased to invite you to join us this fall for the 14th Annual Diabetes Technology Meeting, from November 6 to November 8, 2014, at the Bethesda North Marriott Hotel & Conference Center in Bethesda, Maryland.

 This will be an excellent opportunity to meet leading scientists in the field of diabetes research and learn about the latest technological advances for people with diabetes.
-Last year’s meeting in Bethesda, Maryland, brought together over 500 clinicians and scientists from 24 countries to focus on applying science and technology to fight diabetes.
+Last year’s meeting in San Francisco, California, brought together over 450 clinicians and scientists from 24 countries to focus on applying science and technology to fight diabetes.

 The meeting’s goal is to assemble technology developers and users to facilitate creation of new and cost-effective tools—including an artificial pancreas—to help people with diabetes.
 The meeting will particularly emphasize original data.
 Scientists and clinicians will have plenty of opportunities to share ideas in both formal and informal settings, and gain insight into how to help decrease the physical and psychological burden of diabetes.

 The format will include state-of-the-art lectures, oral presentations of abstracts, panel discussions with Q & A sessions, and two poster sessions.
 A syllabus of the submitted abstracts will be distributed to all attendees.
 Last year we received over 160 abstracts.
 We will be accepting abstracts on meeting topics until July 1, 2014.

 On Thursday, November 6, Diabetes Technology Society will present 4 optional pre-meeting workshops.

 - Workshop B: Technology for Detection and Prevention of Hypoglycemia

 - Workshop C: Regulatory Science; New Performance Guidances & a New Surveillance Error Grid

 - Workshop D: Improving Adherence to Diabetes Technology Devices